brianmhofmeister/brianmhofmeister.github.io/_posts/2020-05-22-what-is-bliss.markdown

 The problem with defining a goal of testing as "eliinating bugs" is that you cannot eliminate bugs.
 Bugs happen.
 Always.
 So why test?

 Testing is about managing risk.
 In some environments the risks associated with new software releases can result in loss of life.
 Certainly, bugs in such cases can be tragically bad.
 Some bugs, however, even in such critical environments, are less risky, and fixing them may actually cause more harm.
-So we cannot view testing only through the lens of eliminating defects, we must view it in terms of evaluating the risks of releasing software.
+Thus, we cannot view testing only through the lens of eliminating defects, we must view it in terms of evaluating the risks of releasing software.

 With that settled, why do we need to automate tests?